 Microsoft Office 365

-- Better the devil you know – Microsoft Office 365 includes all the familiar programmes; Word, Excel, PowerPoint, OneNote and Exchange for mobile calendar and email access.
+- Well known – Microsoft Office 365 includes all the familiar programmes; Word, Excel, PowerPoint, OneNote and Exchange for mobile calendar and email access.

 - Aesthetics – Microsoft wins hands down here.